-School begins at 09:00 however pupils can arrive at school from 08:45 where there will be an adult on duty on the playground.
+School begins at 08:50 and all pupils are expected to be in school by this time.
+Pupils can arrive at school from 08:35 where there will be an adult on duty on the playground.
 No child should be on the playground, unsupervised before this time neither should they be dropped at the school office before this time where they would also be unsupervised.
-If children arrive at school before 08:45, they will join Breakfast club which incurs the fee of £4 per day.
+If children arrive at school before 08:35, they will join Breakfast club which incurs the fee of £4 per day.
 This ensures that we know they are with an adult and being safely supervised.

-Children arriving after 09:00 should report to the school office where they are required to be signed in as late; the registers will have closed at this point.
+Children arriving after 08:50 should report to the school office where they are required to be signed in as late; the registers will have closed at this point.
 Parents of children who persistently arrive late should be approached and encouraged to ensure that their child arrives at school promptly.
 This may be done initially by the class teacher and subsequently by the Headteacher.
 It should be explained that any form of lateness is sufficient to interrupt the education of not only their child but also of others in the class.

-If a child arrives 20 minutes or more late (after 09:10), with no valid reason given by the parent, this will constitute an unauthorised absence.
+If a child arrives 20 minutes or more late (after 09:20), with no valid reason given by the parent, this will constitute an unauthorised absence.
+This will be coded 'U' in line with Hampshire County Council and Department of Education guidance.
+This mark shows them to be on site, but is legally recorded as an absence.